RudrThakur/CSEISMIC-2K19/README.md

 # CSEISMIC-2K19
-Symposium Website built in Bootstrap 4
+Static Website for Symposium built in Bootstrap 4